talking heads in irish myth

 There has been much debate over whether the Celts practised a Cult of Heads.
 Even now, experts are divided over the issue.
 It’s easy to jump to conclusions; a severed head depicted in Celtic artwork does not a macabre ritual make.
 Such ‘evidence’ must be interpreted and so conclusions are arrived at through speculation.
 However, it’s fair to say that the severed head makes many appearances in the ancient stories of Ireland.

-However, it seems the Romans may have misunderstood what they were seeing, for the Celts were removing the heads not of their enemies, but of their beloved friends who had fallen in battle.
+However, it seems the Romans may have misunderstood what they were seeing, for archaeologists now believe that the Celts were removing the heads not of their enemies, but of their beloved friends who had fallen in battle.
 Sounds mighty gruesome to me, not to mention just a little unhygienic, but perhaps I’m just being squeamish.

 Could the same thing have happened here in Ireland?
 And if so, why would they behead their friends?